 Trip planning tips: your schedule should align with location gaps since they occur between vantage points; starting at one, move to next would cover both urban glow and darker margins.

-Travel note: maldives mood aside, coastal winds affect exposure; quickly adjust ISO and shutter between shots; background stays clean.
+Travel note: Maldives mood aside, coastal winds affect exposure; quickly adjust ISO and shutter between shots; background stays clean.

 | Місцезнаходження | Best Time | Crowd Level | Примітки |